cooktheryan/devnation/README.md

 As stated earlier we will be running a modified hub/spoke.
 ```
 argocd cluster add east1
+argocd cluster add east2
 argocd cluster add west2
 ```

+### Stop
+Manually modifying code is unsafe.
+This can cause potential outages, no change tracking, and general confusion.
+The same can be said for kubernetes resources.

+## Deploy Argo

 ## Authentication
 Since we are setting up our clusters we should setup authentication.
 This allows us to manage auth between two clusters.